Alfre Woodard: 2020s

 In 2021, Woodard starred opposite Kevin Hart in the drama film Fatherhood directed by Paul Weitz.
 The film received mixed reviews from critics, but was a hit on Netflix.
 A week after its release, Netflix reported the film was on track to by watched by 61 million households through its first month of release.
 She also appeared in the 2022 action thriller The Gray Man for Netflix, with a production budget of $200 million, making it the most expensive film made by Netflix.
 Also in 2022, she had a cameo role in the Kyra Sedgwick’s directorial debut, the romantic comedy film Space Oddity.
 Samantha Bergeson from IndieWire wrote in her review: "Alfre Woodard, too good for this film, graces us onscreen as a kind pediatrician who treats Alex because he acts like a little kid."

 Woodard executive produced and co-starred in the CBC Television period drama miniseries The Porter, which premiered in 2022 to positive reviews and became the most nominated show at the 11th Canadian Screen Awards.
 Woodard received Canadian Screen Award for Best Performance in a Guest role in a Drama Series for The Porter.

 Woodard next appeared in the 2024 film adaptation of 'Salem's Lot playing the role of Dr. Cody, and set to star alongside Morgan Freeman in Hate To See You Go.
 She starred opposite Blair Underwood in the thriller film Viral.
 Also that year, she starred in the epic film The Book of Clarence and the comedy film Summer Camp alongside Diane Keaton and Kathy Bates.

 In 2024, Woodard reprised her role as Lily Sloane from Star Trek: First Contact in the penultimate episode of Star Trek: Lower Decks "Fissure Quest."
 Woodard played an alternate reality version of the character.

 Woodard has announced that she is producing an upcoming four-hour television miniseries about Fannie Lou Hamer, a voting rights activist and civil rights leader.
 The project was first announced in 2014, and in November 2020, ABC Signature ordered it to series.
 As of 2023, the project still was not going to production.

+In the Netflix science fiction series The Boroughs (2026), Woodward co-stars in the role of retired journalist Judy Daniel who investigates strange activities at her retirement community.

+In 2026, she is set to join Joseph Gordon-Levitt’s AI Thriller for Netflix.

 Personal life

-Woodard lives in Santa Monica, California, with her husband, writer Roderick Spencer, and their two children Mavis and Duncan.
-Woodard follows Christian Science.
+Woodard married writer Roderick Spencer on October 21, 1983, and they have two children, Mavis and Duncan.
 Her daughter, Mavis, served as Miss Golden Globe for the 2010 Golden Globe Awards.